bakkeby/flexipatch-finalizer/README.md

-  -h, --help                     display this help section -k, --keep                     keep temporary files and do not replace the original ones -e, --echo                     echo commands that will be run rather than running them
+  -h, --help                     display this help section -k, --keep                     keep temporary files and do not replace the original ones -e, --echo                     echo commands that will be run rather than running them -b, --branch                   perform a git checkout before processing to keep removal from being permenant
       --debug                    prints additional debug information to stderr

 Warning!
 This script alters and removes files within the source directory.